browshanravan/pvalue_inspector/README.md

-# significance_tester_app
+# pvalue_inspector

 ## What is this app?

-This meant to showcase how you can use a few lines of code and a UI using streamlit to create simple packages.
+This meant to showcase how you can make an app using a few lines of code and a UI, utilising streamlit, to create simple packages.

 This app allows you to upload your data and perform significance test analysis.